Resources

 • ECU Venture Fund: ECU is in the process of creating a for-profit venture fund.
 This fund will provide seed and early-stage capital for high-growth, early-exit startups related to ECU.
 The fund will also be able to syndicate deals with other investment groups, angel funds, venture firms, and corporate venture groups.

-• Pirate Entrepreneurship Challenge: The Pirate Entrepreneurship Challenge is the Miller School’s premiere business pitch competition.
+• Gene T. Aman Pirate Challenge: The Pirate Entrepreneurship Challenge is the Miller School’s premiere business pitch competition.
 The challenge is open to all teams that have at least one enrolled ECU student.
 The event features three rounds and during its first two years has awarded more than $120,000 in cash and in-kind services to challenge participants.

 • Community Partner Funding and Incentives: One of the most impactful benefits for RISE29 entrepreneurs is the relationship they build with the program’s community partners.
 Our partnering counties are providing human capital, including former business leaders, business advisory board members, and current business owners, as well as startup capital through grants, business competitions, and loans to help support RISE29 microbusinesses.